Infotrend-Inc/OpenAI_WebUI/README.md

   - [3.2.
 Version information/Changelog](#32-version-informationchangelog)
   - [3.3.
 Acknowledgments](#33-acknowledgments)

-WebUI ([streamlit](https://streamlit.io/)-based) to ChatGPT and Dall-E's API (requires an OpenAI API key).
+A tool to enable a self-hosted WebUI ([streamlit](https://streamlit.io/)-based) to ChatGPT and Dall-E's API (requires an OpenAI API key).
+The tool also supports a few OpenAI API-compatible providers, such as Perplexity AI, Gemini AI and the self-hosted Ollama.

-The tool's purpose is to enable a company to install a self-hosted version of a WebUI to access the capabilities of OpenAI's ChatGPT and DallE and share access to the tool's capabilities while consolidating billing through the [OpenAI API](https://pypi.org/project/openai/) key.
+The tool's purpose is to enable a company to install a self-hosted version of a WebUI to access the capabilities of OpenAI's API-compatible GPT and Dall-E and share access to the tool's capabilities while consolidating billing through the [OpenAI API](https://pypi.org/project/openai/) key.
 Access to [models](https://platform.openai.com/docs/models/) is limited to those enabled with your API key.

 Click on the links to see a screenshot of the [GPT WebUI](./assets/Screenshot-OAI_WebUI_GPT.jpg) and the [DallE WebUI](./assets/Screenshot-OAI_WebUI_DallE.jpg).

 Please see https://github.com/Infotrend-Inc/OpenAI_WebUI/blob/main/.env.example for details of possible values for the environment variables.
 Unless specified, even if a feature is not used, its environment variable should be set.

 A pre-built container is available from our Docker account at https://hub.docker.com/r/infotrend/openai_webui

-An [Unraid](https://unraid.net/)-ready version is available directly from Unraid's `Community Applications``.
+An [Unraid](https://unraid.net/)-ready version is available directly from Unraid's `Community Applications`.

 Note: this tool was initially developed in February 2023 and released to help end-users.